neilramaswamy/structured-streaming/docs/examples/deduplication.md

 We'll now explore how the engine deduplicates these records.

 ### Which records get deduplicated?

+The `dropDuplicatesWithinWatermark` operator will deduplicate two records with equivalent values for their deduplication columns if **either** of the following is true:

+1. They occur within the same batch
+2. Their event-times differ by less than the watermark delay

+The second condition is where the name "drop duplicates _within_ watermark" comes from: any records whose event-times are within the watermark delay of each other will be deduplicated.

+Suppose the watermark delay is 10 seconds, and assume records have the form `(id, timestamp)`.
+We will deduplicate based on `id`.
+Consider the following examples:

+- `(a, 10)` and `(a, 25)` would be deduplicated if they were part of the same batch, due to rule 1.
+- `(b, 10)` and `(b, 15)` would always be deduplicated, due to rule 2.
+- `(c, 10)` and `(d, 10)` would _not_ be deduplicated, since their `id`'s are different

+Let's see the deduplication actually happen by sending these records through.
+Let's add the first two records, `(a, 10)` and `(a, 25)`:

+=== "Python"

+    ```python
+    # Continued from previous code snippet

+    # A utility function to convert from seconds to timestamps
+    # ts(1) -> 1970 00:00:01, 1 second after the UNIX epoch
+    ts = datetime.fromtimestamp

+    spark.createDataFrame(
+        [("a", ts(10)), ("a", ts(25))],
+        schema
+    ).write.mode("overwrite").parquet(SOURCE_PATH)
+    ```

+Because these two records were processed in the same batch, they are deduplicated even though differ by more than 10 seconds, the watermark delay.
+You should only see `(a, ts(10))` in your console:

+TODO.

+Now, let's add the following:

+=== "Python"

+    ```python
+    spark.createDataFrame(
+        [("b", ts(10)), ("b", ts(15))],
+        schema
+    ).write.mode("append").parquet(SOURCE_PATH)
+    ```

+These two records both occur within the same batch and are within the watermark delay of each other, so you should only see the first record in your console:

+TODO.

+And of course, if you have two records whose `id`'s are distinct, then they aren't deduplicated.
+So, we'll add the following records:

+=== "Python"

+    ```python
+    spark.createDataFrame(
+        [("c", ts(10)), ("d", ts(10))],
+        schema
+    ).write.mode("append").parquet(SOURCE_PATH)
+    ```

+Even though their timestamps are the same, they are _not_ deduplicated becaues their ID's differ:

+TODO.

+### Data that is too late is dropped

+All stateful operators in Structured Streaming _drop_ records whose event-times are less than the current watermark.
+Such records are considered "too late", and are dropped before the deduplication operator even sees them.

+The [Watermarks](../guides/operators/stateful/watermarks.md) guide explains that the watermark is calculated by subtracing the watermark delay from the largest event-time.
+Assuming you've already inserted the last 3 records shown earlier in this article, our current watermark would be 25 - 10 = 15 seconds.
+The 25 comes from `(a, 25)`, whose event-time is still considered the largest, even though it was deduplicated.

+We'll now insert `(e, 14)` and `(f, 16)`.
+Even though both of their `id`'s are unique, `(e, 14)` will _not_ show up in the output.
+This is because its event-time of 14 is less than the watermark of 15, so it is dropped as late data.
+On the other hand, `(f, 16)` has an event-time..

+if you have [(a, 10)] and then [(a, 100)], the second is still deduplicated.
+And then `[(a, 101)]` is not deduplicated.

+but note, if 25 had come first...

+Structured Streaming will deduplicate two records

+Two records `foo` and `bar` are deduplicated if the following criteria are met:

+1. They are in the same batch.
+2. They are in separate batches, and their event-times differ by less than the watermark duration.

+There are two rules that you should keep in mind

 In each micro-batch, the following logic is employed: